UniBioDicts/vsm-dictionary-pubmed/README.md

 `result[PMID].articleids` | Array | YES | `z.articleIDs` | We map the whole array

-Note that the whole point of the above mapping is to have a good enough `descr` string that a user (curator) will be able to distinguish an entry from the others.
+Note that the whole point of the above mapping is to have a good enough `descr` string, so that a user (curator) will be able to distinguish an entry article from the others (the PMID is enough for the computer, but not for humans).

+After mapping the results to VSM objects, we sort them based on the PMID value and then prune them according to the values `options.page` (default: 1) and `options.perPage` (default: 50).

 ### Map Esearch to Match VSM object